Crop Trust-led study will help ensure the long-term conservation and availability of the world’s only international coffee collection

 “We are pleased that a company like FELCO is stepping up to support this crucial study, and we hope that others will follow their lead,” she added.
 “That cup of coffee that millions of us around the world enjoy every day depends on it.”

-Muhammad Ibrahim, General Director of CATIE, assured the Crop Trust that CATIE remains committed to conserving the coffee genetic resources conserved in this collection, which is essential to support genetic improvement programs and to respond to everyone’s needs the actors of the industry, from producers to exporters, roasters to sellers and consumers, and face the new challenges that climate change brings.
+Muhammad Ibrahim, CATIE’s Director General, assured the Crop Trust that CATIE remains committed to conserving the coffee genetic resources conserved in this collection, which is essential to support genetic improvement programs and to respond to everyone’s needs the actors of the industry, from producers to exporters, roasters to sellers and consumers, and face the new challenges that climate change brings.

 * Under the FAO’s Plant Treaty, breeders and farmers, as well as other users, can request and use this genetic diversity according to agreed rules.